shwewo/dotfiles/README.md

 ---

 ### General structure
-- `derivations` - contains some programs that is not included in nixpkgs
-- `generics` - generics that usually are hardware-independent
+- `generics` — generics that usually are hardware-independent and user-independent
-- `laptop` - my daily driver laptop
+- `laptop` — my daily driver laptop
-- `oracle-cloud` - VPS
+- `oracle-cloud` — VPS
+- `virtual` — virtual machine
+- `user` — generics, but for my user (for use in laptops/desktops)

 Note: i'm paranoid, so agenix and some other secrets are outside from this repo in a private one. sorry :3

-Also, i don't really like home-manager being outside of the scope of NixOS modules, so i ended up with `./generics/apps.nix` that includes home manager with things that NixOS can't do.
+Also, i don't really like home-manager being outside of the scope of NixOS modules, so i ended up with including HM modules directly in NixOS modules.

 ### Desktop